A Fast Way to Machine-Embroider Yo-Yo CirclesSave time and skip the hand basting.

-Making traditional fabric yo-yos by hand is a time-consuming process: you cut circles from fabric, hand-baste around their edges, and then gather them into perfect little round pillows with neatly finished holes in their centers.
-Here’s a fast way to machine-embroider yo-yo circles in multiples instead of hand basting around each circle individually.
+Making traditional fabric yo-yos by hand is a time-consuming process: You cut circles from fabric, hand-baste around their edges, and then gather them into little round pillows with neatly finished holes in their centers.
+Here’s a fast way to machine-embroider yo-yo circles in multiples instead of hand-basting around each circle.

 Machine-embroidered straight stitches don’t gather as easily as hand-basted running stitches do.
-But a second concentric circle of short stitches made on your embroidery machine just outside the seam allowance of the longer gathering stitches makes it easy to gather the circle while also neatly finishing the opening.
+However, a second concentric circle of short stitches made on your embroidery machine outside the seam allowance of the longer gathering stitches makes it easy to gather the circle while also neatly finishing the opening.

 Use silk chiffon, silk charmeuse, or lightweight cottons to make yo-yos.
 The sheer fabric is easy to gather and creates lighter yo-yos.
 The yo-yos made from cotton fabric have neat, well-defined holes.
 After you’ve stitched a few hoopfuls, use them to embellish your favorite summer project.

 To create a hoopful of yo-yos, import the circles to your embroidery machine, and arrange as many as possible into the largest hoop you have.
 Space them 1/2 inch apart to make room for the seam allowances.

 1. Wind a bobbin and thread your machine.
 Use a polyester thread that matches your fabric.